sourcegraph/language-server-protocol/extension-files.md

 * The protocol uses URIs, not file paths, to be consistent with the rest of LSP.
 * Matching the `base` parameter relative to the `rootPath` permits the server to request files outside the workspace even if the workspace is on a remote host and/or uses an arbitrary protocol.
-* Usage of `TextDocumentIdentifier` in `workspace/files` allows to easily extend the result with more properties in the future without breaking BC.
+* Usage of `TextDocumentIdentifier` in `workspace/files` allows to easily extend the result with more properties in the future without breaking backward compatibility.

 ## Known issues